maimas/mg-smartrent/README.md

 ##### Run the app:
 The fastest way to start the application is to build it locally and generate docker containers for each of the Microservices - then run docker images
 1. Run gradle command ``gradlew build`` - this will generate distribution packages for all the MicroServices and local Docker images.
-2. Run gradle command ``gradlew runDockerContainer`` - this will start all the Docker images locally.
+2. Run command in your terminal ``docker-compose up`` - this will start all the services in a docker compose locally.

 #####App monitoring URLs:
 |Endpoint|UI Name|Description|